qianxliu/qianxliu/README.md

 - 🌱 I’m currently learning: everything!
 I'm a noob in many fields.
 - 💬 Ask me about: interesting/serious(rigorous) questions!
 - 📫 How to reach me: email me!
 - English is not my first language, also is not belonging to the same language family.
-My first language has a better old version I researched a long time before.
+My first language has an old version I researched a long time before.

 An idealist who try to be more pragmatic.